Leading Load Cell Manufacturers

 Donut Load Cell

-Donut load cells, or thru-hole load cells, are named after their shape; they’re smooth and round, with a hole in the middle that allows for bolts or parts.
-They measure compressive forces, most often of those in oil and gas applications.
+Donut load cells, often called thru-hole load cells, mirror the appearance of a donut with their sleek, circular design and a central hole for accommodating bolts or components.
+They primarily gauge compressive forces, especially in oil and gas applications.

 Pin Load Cell